chrislazo22/Earthquake-Finder-app/README.md

    - Design change: Changed the class name to HaversineAngle (was Distance)
    - added c variable model class with appropriate methods
    - Using class inheritance, may switch to modules
    - Added distance model class

+   - CSV parser (New model Earthquake)